-This chapter describes how to configure GRUB, the boot loader used in SUSE Linux Enterprise®.
-A special YaST module is available for performing all settings.
+This chapter describes how to configure GRUB (Grand Unified Bootloader), the boot loader used in SUSE® Linux Enterprise Server.
+A special YaST module is available for configuring all settings.
 If you are not familiar with the subject of booting in Linux, read the following sections to acquire some background information.
 This chapter also describes some of the problems frequently encountered when booting with GRUB and their solutions.

 This chapter focuses on boot management and the configuration of the boot loader GRUB.
-The boot procedure as a whole is outlined in Section 20.0, Booting and Configuring a Linux System.
-A boot loader represents the interface between machine (BIOS) and the operating system (SUSE Linux Enterprise).
+The boot procedure as a whole is outlined in Section 10.0, Booting and Configuring a Linux System.
+A boot loader represents the interface between the machine (BIOS) and the operating system (SUSE Linux Enterprise Server).
 The configuration of the boot loader directly impacts the start of the operating system.

 The following terms appear frequently in this chapter and might need some explanation: